MathStuff/Matrices/README.md

 C.string #Returns the string for of the matrix's elements

+C.intForm #Returns integer form of the matrix

+C.floatForm #Returns integer form of the matrix

+C.ceilForm #Returns a matrix of all the elements' ceiling value

+C.floorForm #Returns the same matrix as "intForm"

+C.roundForm(decimal=n) #Returns a matrix of elements' rounded up to n decimal digits

 C.avg #Returns the overall average of the elements

 C.det #Returns the determinant of the matrix

 C.t #Returns the transposed matrix

-C.minor(1,1) #Returns the 1st row's 1st element's minor matrix
+C.minor(m,n) #Returns the mth row's nth element's minor matrix

 C.adj #Returns the adjoint matrix